datosh-org/most-secure-calculator/README.md

 syft httpd:2.4.58 -o cyclonedx-json=cyclone.json
 ```

+Generating a list of these ingredients as a distinct build artifact allows us
+to keep the responsibilities of vulnerability management and application
+deployment seperate.

 ### Grype

-[Grype](https://github.com/anchore/grype) is an open source vulnerability scanner that can directly work on SBOMs.
+[Grype](https://github.com/anchore/grype) is an open source vulnerability
+scanner that can directly work on SBOMs.

 <details>
   <summary>Installation script</summary>